zhannamatuzak/lizard-my-pet/README.md

 - Thank you to my mentor and my cohort members for continuous helpful feedback and support throughout the project.
 - [Paulo](https://github.com/Parbelaez) for tips and guidance in creating user stories.
-- I am rateful to my playback theater community for providing a haven of joy and connection amid challenging times.
+- I am grateful to my playback theater community for providing a haven of joy and connection amid challenging times.

 [Back to the beginning](#lizard-is-my-pet)